Building a Comprehensive Strategic Framework for Business Units

 2. Autonomous Planning

 Strategic business units enjoy the benefits of independent strategic planning, enabling them to develop unique marketing and product strategies, while still aligning with the overall company mission.
+Many successful units implement OKR management systems to maintain this balance.

 3. Distinct Competitors